Hierarchical Mixture of Finite Mixtures: Point Processes

-where the expected value on the right hand side is taken with respect to $\mathbf{P}_\Phi^x$, i.e., with respect to the law of the point process $\Phi_x$. \end{theorem} Sometimes, it is useful to state Equation \eqref{eqn:app_CLMformula} in terms of the reduced Palm kernel $\mathbf{P}_{\Phi^!}^{x}$, i.e.,
+where the expected value on the right-hand side is taken with respect to $\mathbf{P}_\Phi^x$, i.e., with respect to the law of the point process $\Phi_x$. \end{theorem} Sometimes, it is useful to state Equation \eqref{eqn:app_CLMformula} in terms of the reduced Palm kernel $\mathbf{P}_{\Phi^!}^{x}$, i.e.,

-where the expected value on the right hand side is taken with respect to $\mathbf{P}^x_{\Phi^!}$.
+where the expected value on the right-hand side is taken with respect to $\mathbf{P}^x_{\Phi^!}$.

-We conclude this section by introducing the multivariate extension of Equation \eqref{eqn:app_CLMformula}, known as higher order CLM formula.
-This requires the extension to the multivariate case of all previous definition.
+We conclude this section by introducing the multivariate extension of Equation \eqref{eqn:app_CLMformula}, known as the higher order CLM formula.
+This requires the extension to the multivariate case of all previous definitions.
 Therefore, given a point process $\Phi$ define the $n$-th Campbell measure

 where $\mathrm{d} \bm{x}=\left(\mathrm{d} x_1 \dots \mathrm{d} x_n\right)$ and $\Phi^n(\mathrm{d} \bm{x})=\prod_{i=1}^n \Phi\left(\mathrm{d} x_i\right)$.
 Let $M_{\Phi}^n$ be the mean measure of $\Phi^n$.
 Then, the $n$-th Palm distribution $\{\mathbf{P}_\Phi^{\bmx} \}_{\bm{x} \in \G^n}$ is defined as the disintegration kernel of $\mathcal{C}_{\Phi}^n$ with respect to $M_{\Phi^n}$, that is